-- Practice the correct pronunciation.
+- Practice.
 This might sound basic and silly, but repetition and muscle memory are your friends!
-Try saying the name 10 times in a row when the correct pronunciation is fresh.
-Keep writing out the phonetic spelling if that helps you to absorb information.
+Try saying the name 10 times in a row when the correct pronunciation is fresh in your mind.
+Keep writing out the phonetic spelling if that helps you to absorb it.
 Perhaps you can find a peer who knows how to pronounce your colleague’s name and ask them whether you are saying it correctly.
 Do the work of committing it to memory.

-While it may require a bit of labor, doing the work to correctly say your colleague’s name can lead to a more genuinely inclusive environment for all!
+While it may require a bit of labor, making the effort to correctly say your colleague’s name can lead to a more genuinely inclusive environment for all!

 Have you ever struggled with a colleague's name—or been on the receiving end of mispronunciations?
-Tweet at us to tell us about it.
+Email us at email@example.com and share your story.

 Yejin Lee is a nonprofit professional and career coach based in New York City.
 She is most passionate about supporting nonprofits in operationalizing a diversity, equity, and inclusion (DEI) framework, and assisting individuals in thoughtfully identifying and strategically pursuing professional goals.
 Yejin also loves cooking, eating, annotating TV shows, and hanging out with her husband and sassy shiba inu.